andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 The song has also been covered by the likes of Elvis Presley, Percy Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.
-You might have heard of them.
+Pretty decent company I reckon.

-The soundtrack also includes favorites from Eric Church, (fellow Oklahoman) Toby Keith, Martina McBride, and the Indian Outlaw Tim McGraw, among others.
+The soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
 We listen to the soundtrack so many times that it worms its way into our subconsciousness.
-Any time I hear one of the songs from the performance my brain instinctively starts waiting for the fade-in to the next song in the piece.
-It's the same affliction I suffer with *Rumours*.
+Any time I hear one of the songs from the performance my brain instinctively starts waiting for the fade-in to the next song.
+A life-long gift that will forever remind me of two of the most fun weeks of my life.

 <h4 class="article-subheader">Catharsis</h4>